-The Era publishes condensed reports of the proceedings of Congress, explains movements in that body, the causes of which do not always lie upon the surface, and from its position is enabled to keep a constant watch upon the ac-tion of the Federal Government in relation to all questions at issue between Liberty and
+The Era publishes condensed reports of the proceedings of Congress, explains movements in that body, the causes of which do not always lie upon the surface, and from its position is enabled to keep a constant watch upon the action of the Federal Government in relation to all questions at issue between Liberty and Slavery.

-Slavery.

-The only journal at the scat of the Federal The only journal at the scat of the Federal Government, representing the Anti-Slavery Sentiment of the Republic, while the Pro-Slavery Sentiment is represented here by four daily papers, nearly all of them being liberally sustained by Governmental patronage, it asks the support of all who believe, in sincerity, that the Union was formed to secure the blessings of Liberty and the temperature the current of the second of of Liberty, and not to perpetuate the curse or
+The only journal at the seat of the Federal The only journal at the seat of the rederal Government, representing the Anti-Slavery Sentiment of the Republic, while the Pro-Slavery Sentiment is represented here by four daily papers, nearly all of them being liberally sustained by Governmental patronage, it asks the support of all who believe, in sincerity, that the Union was formed to scoure the blessings of Liberty, and not to perpetuate the curse or

-To prevent annoyance and loss to ourselves and readers, to preserve their files unbroken, and to enable us to know how large an edition of the paper to issue, all subscriptions should be renewed before they expire.
+Payment in advance is invariably required. and readers, to preserve their files unbroken, and to enable us to know how large an edition of the paper to issue, all subscriptions should be renewed before they expire.
 We have no credit-subscribers on our books.

 TERMS.
+Five copies Ten copies

-Three copies -Ten copies Single copy six months
+Single copy six months

-Ten copies six months - 8 These are the terms for both old and new ubscribers, forwarding their own subscriptions.
+Ten copies six months

+These are the terms for both old and new ubscribers, forwarding their own subscriptions.
 AGENTS.

-Agents are entitled to fifty cents on each new yearly subscriber, and twenty-five cents on each renewed subscriber-except in the case of warded, additions may be made to it, on the
+Agents are entitled to fifty cents on each new yearly subscriber, and twenty-five cents on each renessed subscriber-except in the case of

-A club of three subscribers, one of whom may be an old one, at \$5, will entitle the person making it up to a copy of the Era for three months; a club of five, two of whom may be old once, at \$8, to a copy for six months; a club of ten, five of whom may be old once, at \$15, to a copy for one year.
-When a club of subscribers has been for-
+A club of three subscribers, one of whom may be an old one, at \$5, will entitle the person making it up to a copy of the Ero for three months; a club of five, two of whom may be old ones, at \$8, to a copy for six months; a' club of ten, five of whom may be old ones, at

+815, to a copy for one year.